I Think I'm a Witch—What Are the Next Steps?

 - Step Ten: sit for as long as you like.
 Then stand and thank each of the guardians in reverse order, turning anti-clockwise (widdershins): North, West, South, East.
 “I thank you guardians of the North and earth, please go in peace.”

-- Step Eleven: Pick up your athame and turn widdershins (anti-clockwise) to close the circle.
+- Step Eleven: Pick up your athame and turn widdershins (anti-clockwise) to disperse the circle.

 - Step Twelve: Have something to eat and drink to ground yourself.